wttech/TestWarez2016/README.md

 [INFO] [16:13:30.447]: COLLECTED: [success: 1, total: 1] ::: COMPARED: [success: 1, total: 1]
 ```

-After suite processing by AET is finished you should see following information with url to the report:
+After suite processing is finished you should see the following information with a url to the report:

 ```
 [INFO] Received report message: FinishedSuiteProcessingMessage{correlationId=cognifide-workshops-check-1474577335419, status=OK, errors=[]}